Why is phosphorus important?

 About the project

-RePhoKUs (The Role of Phosphorus in the Resilience and Sustainability of the UK Food System) aims to re-focus phosphorus use in the UK food system in order to achieve sustainable phosphorus use and deliver valued ecosystem services such as clean water and biodiversity.
+The RePhoKUs (The Role of Phosphorus in the Resilience and Sustainability of the UK Food System) project ran between 2018 and 2021 and aimed to re-focus phosphorus use in the UK food system in order to achieve sustainable phosphorus use and deliver valued ecosystem services.
+The total annual value of ecosystem services to the UK was £87 billion in 2022 (3% of GDP).
 The UK has no domestic source of phosphorus and is reliant on imports for fertilisers, feeds and foods.
 UK agriculture is therefore vulnerable to future global shortages of phosphorus and fluctuating import prices.
-Phosphorus leakage from land to water also causes widespread and costly pollution (worth £39.5 billion), which is likely to become worse as imports increase in line with higher demand for food and if inefficiencies are not addressed.
-This project will undertake the first ever phosphorus vulnerability assessment of the UK’s food system, bringing together experts in catchment science, adaptive capacity and food system vulnerability.
+Phosphorus leakage from land to water also causes widespread and costly pollution, which is likely to become worse as imports increase in line with higher demand for food and if inefficiencies are not addressed.
+This project undertook the first ever phosphorus vulnerability assessment of the UK’s food system, bringing together experts in catchment science, adaptive capacity and food system vulnerability.
+Currently three members of the team operate under the banner of 'RePhoKUs', recognising the project which brought them together.